JaakkoLipp/JaakkoLipp/README.md

 Software Engineering Student specializing in back-end development.

 - 🎓 Studying Computer Science & Business at LUT-University.
-- 💼 Working at Telia as a Technical Specialist, enhancing my expertise in ICT.
+- 💼 Worked at Telia as a Technical Specialist, enhancing my expertise in ICT.
 - 🌱 Written a deep-dive bachelor's thesis into AI-driven development viability.
 - ✨ Interested in leveraging intelligent automation and DevOps in software engineering.